gijit/gi/README.md

 AST to a backend for codegen and/or immediate interpretation.

-In a nano enchmark of possible backends,
+Considering possible backends for a reference implementation,
 I compared node.js, chez scheme, otto, gopher-lua, and luajit.
-Of these, luajit or gopher-lua will probably be the reference implementation back end.

 Luajit in particular is an amazing backend to target.
 In our quick and